 The statistics team – comprising mathematicians, statisticians, IT professionals, accountants and supervision experts – has successfully created new internal databases, established workflows and produced key indicators.
 Data have to be processed as quickly and as accurately as possible, so efficiency is crucial.
 Quality checks have been built in at various stages, as high quality data form the basis of high quality supervision.

-The team receives and stores the data from all the supervised banks in the euro area working together closely with their counterparts at the national supervisory authorities.
+The team receives and stores the data from all the supervised banks working together closely with their counterparts at the national supervisory authorities.
 It then disseminates the data to supervisors who can gain useful insights into banks’ internal processes and controls from the quality of the reports.

 “We take data quality very seriously.
 Consistent and comparable data sets allow for a centralised risk assessment, which ensures a high quality of supervision.”